dgroomes/my-software/README.md

        npm install -g aws-cdk
        ```
 38. Install [CleanShot](https://cleanshot.com/)
     * Enter the license key
     * Go through the configuration steps in the prompt.
+39. Install Rosetta
+    * ```shell
+      softwareupdate --install-rosetta
+      ```
+    * I don't love that I have to do this (to support some rare binaries like Java gRPC codegen) because sometimes I might forget that I'm running a binary that is not native to the M1 chip.
+But, I'm doing it anyway.

 ## Wish List